Kentucky Derby Betting Guide

 The Kentucky Derby is known as “the most exciting two minutes in sports” to aficionados around the world.

 A vital part of the Derby’s persistent success is its remarkable consistency over the years.
 The Kentucky Derby has never failed to hold a race each year, even during the Great Depression and World Wars I and II.
+Although it was run in September 2020, instead of May, not even a global pandemic could stop the Run for the Roses.

 For a long time, the Derby was its self-contained race.
 But in the 1920s, it was merged as part of a larger group.